Brian Stewart (American football)

-Brian Stewart (born December 4, 1964) is an American football coach who is the Defensive coordinator of the Houston Roughnecks.
+Brian Stewart (born December 4, 1964) is an American football coach who is the defensive coordinator for Middle Tennessee.
 He was previously the defensive backs coach at Baylor University and defensive coordinator at Rice University for the 2017 season.

 Early years

 Stewart attended Nogales High School.
 He accepted a football scholarship from Northern Arizona University.
 He transferred to Santa Monica City College after his freshman season, when he was ruled academically ineligible.
 He played both at cornerback and free safety.

 He transferred for his junior season back to Northern Arizona University.
 He played cornerback for the 1986 and 1987 teams.

 Coaching career

 Cal Poly

 Stewart began his collegiate career as an offensive assistant at Cal Poly-San Luis Obispo, working with the wide receivers in 1993 and the running backs in 1994, when the school won the American West Conference title.

 Northern Arizona

 In 1995, he coached tight ends and special teams at Northern Arizona University.